 - 7.1 The Disciplinary Tribunal shall have a secretariat which is independent of the IAAF.
-The role of the secretariat is to: - 7.1.1 manage all Proceedings filed with it by the Integrity Unit; - 7.1.2 liaise with all members of the Disciplinary Tribunal as appropriate in relation to Proceedings in which they are appointed members of the Panel; and, - 7.1.3 take any such other steps as are necessary to ensure the efficient management of the Disciplinary Tribunal as specified in the contract with the IAAF as described in Rule 9.3. - 7.2 The secretariat may be a person or an entity. - 7.3 In accordance with Article 18.2c of the Constitution, the secretariat shall be appointed by Council, on the recommendation of the Integrity Unit Board on such terms and conditions as decided by Council (on the recommendation of the Integrity Unit Board).
+The role of the secretariat is to: - 7.1.1 manage all Proceedings or Preliminary Proceedings filed with it by the Integrity Unit; - 7.1.2 liaise with all members of the Disciplinary Tribunal as appropriate in relation to Proceedings or Preliminary Proceedings in which they are appointed members of the Panel; and - 7.1.3 take any such other steps as are necessary to ensure the efficient management of the Disciplinary Tribunal as specified in the contract with the IAAF as described in Rule 7.3. - 7.2 The secretariat may be a person or an entity. - 7.3 In accordance with Article 18.2(c) of the 2017 Constitution, the secretariat shall be appointed by Council (and, in accordance with Article 76.2(c) of the Constitution, shall be approved by the Executive Board from 1 October 2019), on the recommendation of the Integrity Unit Board on such terms and conditions as decided by Council or the Executive Board respectively (on the recommendation of the Integrity Unit Board).
 The terms and conditions shall be agreed and recorded in a contract between the IAAF and the secretariat.
-Council shall be responsible (on the recommendation of the Integrity Unit Board) for enforcing, renewing or terminating any such contract. - 7.4 The secretariat and the Disciplinary Tribunal shall, subject to reasonable budgetary limitations imposed by Council, be allocated the necessary financial resources to fulfil its functions.
+Council shall be responsible (on the recommendation of the Integrity Unit Board) for enforcing, renewing or terminating any such contract. - 7.4 The secretariat and the Disciplinary Tribunal shall, subject only to reasonable budgetary limitations imposed by Council, be allocated the necessary financial resources to fulfil its functions.